 Understanding Debt Consolidation

-Debt consolidation is the process of combining multiple debts into a single loan with one monthly payment, typically at a lower interest rate.
-The goal is to simplify your finances and potentially save money on interest charges while paying off the full amount you owe.
+Debt consolidation is the process of combining multiple debts into a single loan with one monthly payment, typically at a lower interest rate than what you currently pay on credit cards.
+The goal is to simplify your finances and save money on interest charges while paying off the full amount you owe.

 How Debt Consolidation Works